glv2/peercoin-blockchain-parser/README.md

     (peercoin-blockchain-parser:rdbms-update-database-from-rpc)

+To create a database from scratch using a running Peercoin daemon:

+    (peercoin-blockchain-parser:rdbms-initialize-database)
+    (peercoin-blockchain-parser:rdbms-update-database-from-rpc)

 ## Donations

 If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: **PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC**.